zcakg86/housing-map-app/README.md

 This project is an implementation of an interactive web map, utilising spatial analysis and AI to assist in housing search and housing market understanding.
 Listings data is combined with historic sales data (for trends), and points of interest (in this example daycares: targeting those interested in accessiblity to childcare).

 Streamlit is used to build the app.
 The project is hosted with Codespaces.
 Code is all written in Python.
+OpenAI GPT-3.5-turbo-0125 is used for the chat function.

 ## Aims
 The primary aim is to provide develop python programming, utilising spatial packages to develop novel ways to present housing market analysis, for the individual user.
 * Look in to spatial representations: I want to try out h3index as a grid hierarchical spatial representation rather than coordinate representation, and how this assists with implementing machine learning.
-* Combine data feeds on listings, points of interest and transportation to assist with location choice.
+* Combine data on property listings, points of interest and transportation to assist with location choice.
 * Explore retrieval augmented generation with foundation models to answer user queries on presented data.

 ## Next Steps